 The instructional system uses game pieces consisting of pawns and numbered cubes, as well as a one-dimensional picture of a balance.
 This process will enable students to visualize equations in ways that make them very clear and understandable.
 It is a system designed to enhance student self-esteem and interest in mathematics.
 In just a few lessons students learn to solve equations such as 4x + 3 = 3x + 9 and 2(2x + 1) = x + 8.

 The children will be very actively involved in their learning and will be having fun at the same time.
 The Hands-On Equations website, www.borenson.com, has videos and offers a complimentary introductory webinar if this should be of interest to you.
 I believe you will quickly gain an appreciation of how this program works.

 As students use Hands-On Equations, they will also be reinforcing their basic arithmetic facts.
-After children master the basics of the program they are introduced to a new mathematical notation, whose name is “star” and which is written as an x with a bar through it and looks like this, “x”.
+After children master the basics of the program they are introduced to a new mathematical notation, whose name is “star” and which is written as an x with a bar through it.
 Star is simply another name for the opposite of x, so that x plus star is equal to zero.